-- Independent communications consultant, writer, and editor since 2013
+Independent communications consultant, speechwriter, and copywriter/editor for distinguished clients since 2013

 “There is no one I trust more than Karen Gross to craft compelling communications.
 She has an innate ability to quickly learn and deeply understand your brand voice and bring it to life in creative, captivating ways.
 Karen is not only a detail-oriented and insightful editor, she is also a brilliant speechwriter, storyteller, and strategist.
 From constitutional debates to veterinary medicine, she has immersed herself in a wide range of topics in order to effectively reach a variety of audiences.
 On top of it all, Karen is simply a fabulous person to be around.”